Ian and Ashley's Adoption Story: Look What God Has Done

 November 21, 2016

-Karen and her husband, Dirk, are one of my sweet CAC couples.
+Karen and her husband, Dirk, are one of my sweet adoptive couples.
 Karen is a compassionate adoptive mom and she's also a courageous birth mother.
 When I asked her if she might be willing to share her story, Karen quickly responded, "I would be honored to share my story as a birth mom.
 I pray it will continue to speak to others!
 And I hope that it will shed light on the heart of adoption and a birth mother's love for her son/daughter."
 I count it such a privilege to share Karen's words with you.

 Denial, Sacrifice, Freedom and Adoption: By Karen